 The EB-5 Program understands that the U.S. economy benefits just as much when an immigrant investor helps preserve the existing jobs of a troubled business.
 Thus, if you are investing in a troubled business, the ten-job requirement can be satisfied by preservation of jobs, as well as creation, or a combination thereof.

 EB-5 investors can show that a new commercial enterprise will create or preserve the ten required full-time positions for qualifying employees by submitting evidence such as, documentation of relevant tax records, Form I-9, or other similar paperwork if the employees have already been hired.
 Otherwise, a comprehensive business plan showing that the project is such that at least ten full-time employees would be required for the operation of the enterprise.

-At the Law Offices of Vaughan de Kirby, we know how important it is for you and your family to fully understand the requirements of the EB-5 investor visa program.
+At Jatoi & de Kirby, APC, we know how important it is for you and your family to fully understand the requirements of the EB-5 investor visa program.
 Our San Francisco attorneys can advise you on business plans for job creation and job creation methodologies.
 Call us today at 415-221-2345 for more information.